finos/common-domain-model/documentation/source/contribution.rst

   * Change that relaxes any condition or cardinality constraint
   * Change to any synonym that improves, or at least does not degrade, the mapping coverage
   * Addition of new examples or test packs
+  * Change to the user documentation or model descriptions
   * Addition of new data types, attributes, enumerations, rules or functions - TBD?

 Exceptions to backward compatibility may be granted for emergency bug fixes following decision from the relevant governance body.